bjenkins100/furnish/README.md

 anything that has on and off state can be managed with Furnish.

-Furnish is novel because it lets you walk away from the problem of dealing with command pipelines and persistence.
-It has a strong contract to remain able to restore its state no matter what happens, see `Contracts` below.
+Furnish is novel because it lets you walk away from the problem of dealing with command pipelines and persistence, in a way that lets you deal with it concurrently or serially without caring too much, making testing things that use Furnish a lot easier.
+It has a number of guarantees it makes about this stuff.
+See `Contracts` below.

 Outside of that, it's just solving Dining Philosophers with Waiters and cheating a little by knowing how MRI's thread scheduler works.